How To Avoid Buying a Flood Damaged Car

 Tips To Avoid Buying a Flood Damaged Car

-Here are some of the tips that can help you avoid buying a flood damaged car for sale.
+Here are some of the tips on how to avoid buying a flood damaged car.
 These signs can help you in identifying if a car might have been flooded:

 The Smell Test

 Close all windows and doors and leave the car for about five minutes, preferably in the sun.
-Then open the door partially and smell the first steam that comes out of the cabin.
-Also, if you smell heavy fragrance or fabric freshener, then there is a chance that the dealer is trying to mask the odour problem.
+Then, open the door slightly and take note of the first burst of air that escapes the cabin.
+A musty or damp odour could be a sign of water damage.

 Check Vehicle Identification Number (VIN)